 If your caregiver is going to assume the responsibility to drive mom or dad to appointments, it is naturally important to check that they have a valid license, a clean driving record, and that they are insured.
 Insurance can be a complicated matter that requires looking into.
 Insurance companies may feel that a caregiver driving a client around is of a commercial nature, requiring special coverage.
 If the caregiver will be driving a family car, the insurance agent should be notified to make sure their name and driver’s license are included on the family policy.
 Caregivers should be instructed that the auto is for client use only and not for their personal use.

-Of all the non-medical services that a caregiver offers, perhaps none is more precious to our seniors than the friendly face and easy-going support that a caregiver provides.
-She is there to hold hands, provide a comforting word, hold a conversation, keep curiosity alive, and lift the spirit.
-She can achieve most of that by indulging in joint activities with her client, such as board games, listening to music, magazine and bible reading, and all the outdoor activities that her care recipient’s health permits, such as trips to church, restaurants, malls and parks.
+Of all the non-medical services that a caregiver offers, perhaps none is more precious to our loved one than the friendly face and easy-going support that a caregiver provides.
+He or she is there to hold hands, provide a comforting word, hold a conversation, keep curiosity alive, and lift the spirit.
+Caregivers can achieve most of that by indulging in joint activities with their clients, such as board games, listening to music, magazine and bible reading, and all the outdoor activities that the care recipient’s health permits, such as trips to church, restaurants, malls and parks.